Description of the HTTP API

 }

-The xattr field contains an array of XAttr objects.
+The xattr field contains an array of Xattr objects.
 This object contains two string-type fields: name and value.
-The uid and gid fields contain a User and a Group object respectively, that have information about the file owner and the group owning the file respectively.
+The uid and gid fields represent User and Group objects that store information about a user/owner and an owner group respectively.
 These objects contain two fields each:

 uid (gid)—the numeric ID of the user (group);